by-student-2017/cif2cell-informal_py3/README.md

   as well as the crystal structures of the full periodic table from COD, the Crystallography Open Database <http://www.crystallography.net>
   and also a few from ICSD (with permission).
-* The file PyCifRW-3.3.tar.gz, containing the PyCifRW package needed for parsing CIF files.
+* The file PyCifRW-X.X.tar.gz, containing the PyCifRW package needed for parsing CIF files.

 ## INSTALLATION INSTRUCTIONS

-Prerequisites: The program requires Python 3.10 or higher and the
-               PyCIFRW python package (which will be installed automatically if not present, see below for manual installation instructions).
+Prerequisites: The program requires Python 3.10 or higher and the PyCIFRW python package (which will be installed automatically if not present, see below for manual installation instructions).
 Note however that the output may be slightly different (but formally equivalent) with Python 3.10 than with later versions.

 To install the program in your systems standard location, simply type: